illinois-ceesd/mirgecom/doc/running.rst

    export XDG_CACHE_HOME="/tmp/$USER/xdg-scratch" # See above on why this is important

-   srun -n $nproc python examples/wave-eager-mpi.py
+   srun -n $nproc python -m mpi4py examples/wave-eager-mpi.py

 Run this with ``sbatch <script.sh>``.